tonyest/Prospress/readme.txt

 = Features =

-Custom Post - Prospress uses WordPress' publishing system, so it's as enjoyable to publish auctions as blog posts.
+**Custom Post** - Prospress uses WordPress' publishing system, so it's as enjoyable to publish auctions as blog posts.

-Custom Categories - If it’s easy to find items in your marketplace, it will attract more buyers, which will attract more sellers.
-That’s why Prospress provides custom taxonomies and filter widgets.

-Templates not Themes - Your site is already stunning, which is why Prospress wants to look like it.
-Instead of requiring a new theme, Prospress uses a few simple templates that attempt to fit in with your existing theme.

-Invoicing & Payments - To finalize a transaction, eventually currency is going to change hands.
-Prospress makes managing this exchange easy.
-It supports PayPal, Credit Card Gateways & Bank Transfers, all using a human usable invoicing system.
+**Invoicing & Payments** - To finalize a transaction, currency needs to change hands.
+Prospress makes this easy with support for PayPal, Credit Card Gateways & Bank Transfers.

-Feedback - Trust is a requirement for trade, which is why Prospress provides a feedback system.
+**Feedback** - Trust is a requirement for trade, which is why Prospress provides a feedback system.
 Traders in your marketplace can rate each other after a transaction and feel confident about a potential exchange.

+**Templates not Themes** - Your site is already stunning, so instead of requiring a new theme, Prospress uses a few simple templates to fit in with your existing theme.

+See them all on the [Prospress Feature page](http://prospress.org/features/).

 = Why is Prospress here when it's beta? =